7vma/Plant-Friend/README.md

 This project was difficult and fun at the same time. it left me between super productive when it came time to work on CSS and also spent way too much time being lost in CSS.

-overall, with all the CSS time that was spent the more I realized that I really enjoy that aspect of the project.
+Overall, with all the CSS time that was spent the more I realized that I really enjoy that aspect of the project.

 JS on the other hand was something that I was scared to figure out since I still didnt feel confident with my function skills.